bsapiro/stuff-that-actually-matters/data protection outline.md

 ##user expectations
 * users give us their data and expect us to keep it safe, they trust our software and by extension they trust us
 * use of data is not a neutral act, sharing of data, even if public, is not a neutral act.
 Whether that data is shared involuntarily, whether stolen or shared because of a monetization strategy (even if consented too) users feel a betrayal of trust
+* if we share data in a way the user does not expect they lose confidence in us
-* if
+* if that data matters to them in some way then
 * the user expectation:

 > I will give you data and expect that you will keep it safe.
 Protected from unauthorized access; free from corruption and available when I need it.
-I will give you no room in this matter
+I will give you no reprieve in this matter

 *

+##as we became connected we relied more on everything around us

+##getting hacked
+* getting hacked - having your data stolen, your systems intruded open by unauthorized access - whatever the actual harm, the act is what we will focus on.
+The motivation behind a hackers actions is rarely informative until after the fact.
+* the old adage about getting hacked is that it's not if but when
+* "who would want to hack us" is not

 ##the smallest unit of data